Utah basketball: Trusting one another was a struggle for Utes on the road

 "We gotta play together, make that extra pass," he said.
 "If we're trying to make plays for teammates, that's what's going to help us get out of this offensive slump.
 If we trust one another, we'll be fine."

-While Utah's players apparently bristled at being picked eighth in the Pac-12 this season, the trip offered a reminder of why that was: A new team takes time to come together.
-Other results in the Pac-12 showed the benefit of having an experienced core, none more so than Oregon's beatdown of Arizona in Eugene.
+While Utah's players apparently bristled at being picked 8th in the Pac-12 this season, the week's road trip offered a reminder of why that was: A new team takes time to come together.
+Other results in the Pac-12 showed the benefit of having an experienced core, none moreso than Oregon's beatdown of Arizona in Eugene.

 Utah's dozen newcomers have had moments of success, but two-thirds of the way through the season, they've had points of breaking down as well.
 A Big-Dance-or-bust approach to the year was probably unrealistic, and Krystkowiak never encouraged that line of thinking as he attempted to piece together a new group.